crshnburn/crshnburn.github.io/_posts/2015-05-19-developing-bluemix-net-on-mac.md

 ####Creating the application

-1. Install the .NET execution environment following the instructions
+1. Install the .NET execution environment following the [instructions](https://github.com/aspnet/home#os-x)
-2. Get a copy of Visual Studio Code
+2. Get a copy of [Visual Studio Code](https://code.visualstudio.com)
-3. Create a new .NET application in Bluemix and add the code to an IBM DevOps project as described here
+3. Create a new .NET application in Bluemix and add the code to an IBM DevOps project as described [here](https://developer.ibm.com/bluemix/2015/05/18/getting-started-asp-net-5-bluemix/)
 4. Clone the git repository

 ####Running locally

 Normally at this stage you would perform a `dnu restore` and `dnx . web-kestrel` in the directory containing the `project.json` and the application would be running locally.
 However in this case it produces an error because the buildpack is based on Beta3 and by default on OSX you get Beta4.
-Fortunately help is at hand thanks to Microsoft's work with Docker and making images available there.
+Fortunately help is at hand thanks to Microsoft's work with Docker and making [images available](https://registry.hub.docker.com/u/microsoft/aspnet/) there is a solution.
 The following Dockerfile will produce an image that is equivalent of what it running in Bluemix.

 ```
 FROM microsoft/aspnet:1.0.0-beta3